reefer42/Xkaliber-repo/README.md

+Xkaliber OS has officially moved its main branch to Debian Trixie.
+This release features a custom 7.0-rc6 kernel integrated with fsync, the BORE scheduler, and Android Binder support for peak performance.
+Whether you are on a desktop, laptop, or handheld, Xkaliber provides a versatile experience with GNOME, KDE Plasma, and Plasma Mobile pre-configured.
+We’ve also streamlined gaming and mobile integration by pre-installing Steam, Waydroid, and Handheld Daemon, offering out-of-the-box support for the Steam Deck, Legion Go, GPD, ONEXPLAYER, and more.

 # Xkaliber Repository updates : our official iso is bottom of page #Banned for use in california
           ##FOR HACKERS AND GAMERS ALIKE BUILT AND BASED ON KALI LINUX FOR HANDHELD PCS, LEGION GO,
           STEAMDECK ETC WITH DEDICATED TOUCH INPUT AND KEYBOARD